 Restaurant: what is the ideal margin for profitability?

-It's part of every restaurateur's daily routine: watch your margins.
-Margins are a particular concern in the foodservice sector, where they are particularly thin.
-What are a restaurant's average margins?
-How can they be optimized?
+It's part of every restaurateur's daily routine: keeping an eye on margins.
+Margins are particularly thin in the on-trade sector, and are a major concern.
+What are the average restaurant margins?
+How can you increase your margins?
 What's the ideal margin for profitability?
 Here's an overview!

 What is a restaurant margin?